canonical/sqlair/README.md

 ```
 When we run `DB.Query(ctx, stmt, &person)` the value in the `ID` field will be used as the query argument.

+_There are future plans to allow more intergrated use of Go objects in `INSERT` statements._
 ### Output Expressions
 With output expressions we can do much more.
 Below is a full table of the different forms of output expression.